WebNadin/canvas-dendy-tank-map/README.md

 ### Installation

 You could follow next steps to deploy a local project:
- - clone branch `master` with `https://github.com/WebNadin/canvas-dendy-tank-map.git` or fork it and then clone it from your forked repo
+ - clone branch `master` with `git clone https://github.com/WebNadin/canvas-dendy-tank-map.git` or fork it and then clone it from your forked repo

  ```
 $ npm i